Arya0202/Crusher-League-Board-Game/README.md

 - **Backtracking Algorithm:** Uses a backtracking algorithm to ensure no pre-existing matches when the board is generated.

 **How to Play**
--Set Up the Game:
+- Set Up the Game:
--Enter the board size, the maximum number of tile types (colors), and a seed for generating random numbers when prompted.
+- Enter the board size, the maximum number of tile types (colors), and a seed for generating random numbers when prompted.
--Make Moves:
+- Make Moves:
--Enter the coordinates of the source and target tiles to swap them.
+- Enter the coordinates of the source and target tiles to swap them.
 A valid move will result in eliminating tiles and scoring points.
--End Game:
+- End Game:
--The game will automatically end when no valid moves are left.
+- The game will automatically end when no valid moves are left.
 Your total score will be displayed at the end.

 **Game Mechanics**
--Board Generation: The board is initialized as an N x N grid with random tile types, ensuring no pre-existing matches using backtracking.
+- Board Generation: The board is initialized as an N x N grid with random tile types, ensuring no pre-existing matches using backtracking.
--Movement Validation: Only valid swaps between adjacent tiles are allowed.
+- Movement Validation: Only valid swaps between adjacent tiles are allowed.
--Score Calculation: Points are awarded based on the number of tiles cleared in each move.
+- Score Calculation: Points are awarded based on the number of tiles cleared in each move.
--Game Over Condition: The game ends when there are no more valid moves left on the board.
+- Game Over Condition: The game ends when there are no more valid moves left on the board.